progit/progit/de/07-customizing-git/01-chapter7.markdown

 	$ git config --global core.whitespace \
 	    trailing-space,space-before-tab,indent-with-non-tab

-Git wird diese möglichen Problemstellen erkennen, wenn Du einen `git diff` Befehl ausfuehrst, und wird versuchen sie farblich hervorzuheben, damit Du sie vor einem Commit beheben kannst.
+Git wird diese möglichen Problemstellen erkennen, wenn Du einen `git diff` Befehl ausfuehrst, und es wird versuchen, sie farblich hervorzuheben, damit Du sie vor einem Commit beheben kannst.
 Git wird diese Einstellungen auch benutzen, um Dir zu helfen, wenn Du mit `git apply` Patches anwendest.
 Wenn Du Patches ausfuehrst kannst Du Git anweisen eine Warnung auszugeben, falls es beim Patchen die spezifizierten Leerzeichenprobleme erkennt:

 Git will detect these issues when you run a `git diff` command and try to color them so you can possibly fix them before you commit.
 It will also use these values to help you when you apply patches with `git apply`.
 When you’re applying patches, you can ask Git to warn you if it’s applying patches with the specified whitespace issues: